yan530/complexcalc/README.md

 * make the code compile
 * make the code pass the unit tests

-All of the work you will do will be in the "main.swift" file, inside of the "Calculator" class.
+All of the work you will do will be in the "Calculator.swift" file, inside of the "Calculator" class.
+The "main.swift" file contains a set of simple tests using Swift's native "assert" facility, which is a way of doing quick-and-easy unit testing when writing Swift.
+If there is any question about what to name a function or its parameters, check the test code to see how it is expected to be used.
+(Some functions will expect "nameless" parameters, using the `_` syntax of Swift.)

+**NOTE:** Do not modify the tests listed in the section with the comment "Do not modify code in this section."
+Changing the tests to make your code work is not good form, and is frowned upon by the other developers.
+All of the tests can pass--you need to figure out the Swift syntax to declare the functions properly in the Calculator class so that the code can compile and work as intended.